EUDR – European Deforestation Regulation

 Frequently asked questions

 The initial focus of the EUDR is on coffee, cocoa, cattle, palm oil, soya, rubber and wood, as well as a large number of derived products.
-The requirements include leather goods, tires, seals, chocolate, roasted coffee, glycerine, soya oil, plywood, furniture and various paper and print products.
+The requirements apply, for example, to leather goods, tires, seals, chocolate, roasted coffee, glycerin, soybean oil, plywood, and furniture.
+Books, newspapers, and other printed materials have been excluded from the scope of the EUDR.

-Due diligence includes the collection of information, including data on the geolocation of production areas, risk assessment and, if necessary, risk mitigation measures.
-As part of the risk assessment, in addition to assessing the risk of deforestation and forest degradation, aspects such as the involvement of indigenous peoples, compliance with the legislation of the country of production and mixing with non-compliant relevant products must also be analysed and evaluated.
-Based on the collection of information and risk assessment, companies are required to make a due diligence statement and take responsibility for compliance before marketing or exporting relevant commodities or products.
+Due diligence obligations under the EUDR include, in particular, the structured collection of relevant information, including detailed data on the geolocation of production areas, the conduct of a robust risk assessment and, if necessary, the implementation of appropriate risk mitigation measures.
+As part of the risk assessment, in addition to assessing the risk of deforestation and forest degradation, , further aspects must also be addressed – such as compliance with local legal requirements, consideration of the rights of indigenous peoples, and risks arising from mixing with non-compliant relevant products.
+Based on the collection of information and the risk assessment, companies placing products on the EU market for the first time are required to issue a due diligence statement and assume responsibility for the compliance of their supply chains.

-Companies will now have to use the transition period to analyse their own procurement and product portfolios and identify any gaps.
-As with the Supply Chain Due Diligence Act (LkSG) and the upcoming Corporate Sustainability Due Diligence Directive (CSDDD), transparency and data availability are key to fulfilling the requirements.
-In addition to achieving compliance with the EUDR, companies can also benefit from transparency.
-This enables them to identify and proactively address risks and opportunities in their own supply chain.
+Companies will now have to use the transition period to analyze their own procurement and product portfolios and identify any gaps.
+As with the German Supply Chain Due Diligence Act (LkSG) and the upcoming Corporate Sustainability Due Diligence Directive (CSDDD), transparency and data availability are key to fulfilling the requirements.
+Creating transparency not only enables companies to achieve compliance with the EUDR but also empowers them to identify and proactively address risks and opportunities in their own supply chain.

-If companies are unable to fulfil the required due diligence obligations, the commodities and products covered by the regulation can no longer be placed on the market.
+If companies are unable to fulfil the required due diligence obligations, the commodities and products covered by the regulation may not be placed on the market.
 In addition to reputational risks, violations of the regulation also expose companies to massive financial risks, through:

-• Temporary ban on the placing on the market, trade or export of relevant commodities or products
+• Temporary bans on the placing on the market, trade or export of relevant commodities or products

 • Temporary exclusion from public procurement